keento0809/studylog/README.md

 # StudyLog

-A web application memorizing countries where you've ever been before and analyzing them visually with React and Typescript.
+A helpful web application that analyzes and visualizes users’ daily study records with React, Typescript, and Firebase.

 ## Demo link: